 - 1. Open Thermo-Calc in Graphical Mode. - 2.
-Under templates, click Precipitation Simulation. - 3.
+Under Templates, click Precipitation Simulation. - 3.
 All the nodes for a precipitation calculation are added to the Project window:

-- 4. Click the System Definer 1 node. - 5.
-Set the database package to DEMO: Nickel based superalloys, which loads both thermodynamic and kinetic demonstration nickel databases. - 6.
-From the periodic table, select the elements Ni (nickel), Al (aluminium) then Cr (chromium).
-Be sure to select Ni first so that it is the dependant element. - 7.
-Just to the right of the periodic table, select Mole Percent as the Amount. - 8.
+- 4. In the Project window, click the System Definer 1 node. - 5.
+Set the database Package to Demo: Nickel-based alloys (NIDEMO, MNIDEMO), which loads both thermodynamic and kinetic demonstration nickel databases. - 6.
+From the Periodic Table, select the elements as follows.
+Select Ni first so that it is the dependant element. - a.
+Ni (nickel) - b.
+Al (aluminium) then - c.
+Cr (chromium). - 7.
+From the Amount list (to the right of the Periodic Table), select Mole percent. - 8.
 Enter 10 for Al and 10 for Cr, which automatically sets Ni to 80 mole percent. - 9.
-Click the Phases and Phase Constitution tab.

-10. Click to select both check boxes next to the disordered FCC phase, DIS_FCC_A1.
+Click the Phases and Phase Constitution tab. - 10.
+Click to select both check boxes next to the disordered FCC phase, DIS_FCC_A1.

-Our system is now defined, so we will set up the precipitation calculation.
+The system is now defined.
+Now set up the precipitation calculations.